MiguelToller/My2DGame/README.md

 - Do not redistribute any of RyiSnow's original assets.

 Special thanks to **RyiSnow** for his amazing tutorials and clear guidelines for learners and developers.
+> This project was made for learning and educational purposes.